unicode-org/message-format-wg/spec/registry.md

 _This section is normative._

-To be conformant with MessageFormat 2.0, an implementation MUST implement all of the formatting and selection _functions_ described in the default registry, including all of the _options_ and _option_ values, _operands_ and outputs described by the default registry.
+To be conformant with MessageFormat 2.0, an implementation MUST implement the _functions_/_selectors_, _options_ and _option_ values, _operands_ and outputs described in the section [Default Registry](#default-registry) below.

+Implementations MAY implement additional _functions_ or additional _options_.
+In particular, implementations are encouraged to provide feedback on proposed _options_ and their values.

+> [!IMPORTANT]
+> In the Tech Preview, the [registry data model](#registry-data-model) should
+> be regarded as experimental.
+> Changes to the format are expected during this period.
+> Feedback on the registry's format and implementation is encouraged!

-Implementations are not required to provide a registry nor to read or interpret a copy of this registry in order to be conformant.
+Implementations are not required to provide a machine-readable registry nor to read or interpret the registry data model in order to be conformant.

 The MessageFormat 2.0 Registry was created to describe the core set of formatting and selection _functions_,